MakeSchool-Tutorials/Node-Reddit-Clone/P05-Comment-On-Post/content.md

 })
 ```

 Now do we see the comments?
+Sure do!
+Well...at least as an object...

-Just one more change, you have to access the `content` attribute of each comment.
-You can add more style to these if you like.
-Perhaps a paragraph tag to start.
+In order to view just the content of the comment, you have to access the `content` attribute of each comment.
+You can add more style to these if you like, but let's start with just a paragraph tag.

+>[action]
+> Update your `#each post.comments` body in `posts-show` to display just the `content` and not the entire object:
+>
 ```html
 {{#each post.comments}}
   <p>{{this.content}}</p>
 {{/each}}
 ```

-Onward!
+Right on!
+Let's keep at it!